adeola003/React-group-project/README.md

 ### Key Features <a name="key-features"></a>

-- [x] Create a simple bookstore web app
+- [x] Created a web app using react-redux
-- [x] Add all necessary fetures for adding and removing books.
+- [x] Added all necessary fetures for displaying Rockets and Missions.
 - [x] Used React and Redux technology.
-- [x] Used `axios` to POST, GET and DELETE data from the API.
+- [x] Used `axios` to fetch data from the API.
+- [x] Used store, actions and reducers in React.
+- [x] Used React hooks.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>